 Mergers can occur between two companies of the same size, even if they are in different categories.
 Acquisitions are more likely, however, when a larger company buys more than half of the shares of a smaller company.

 Merger activities are more complicated than acquisitions because they involve more legal formalities.
 However, because fewer legal documents are involved in an acquisition than in a merger, the process is usually faster.
-In contrast to acquisition activities, which are more manageable but still necessitate a significant amount of funds and assets for a company to undertake.
+In contrast to acquisition activities, are more manageable but still necessitate a significant amount of funds and assets for a company to undertake.

 The objectives of the two activities are also distinct.
-Businesses typically do the merger activity to reduce operating costs, expand market coverage, and increase profits.
+Businesses typically do merger activity to reduce operating costs, expand market coverage, and increase profits.
 On the other hand, unions can help two small, medium, or large companies.

 In contrast to acquisitions, this activity is typically carried out by a company to purchase a supplier company to reduce production costs per unit and increase production capacity.
+Apart from mergers, procurement management software can also help you find the best suppliers.

 When two companies merge, the companies that result are treated on an equal footing.
 In an acquisition, however, the more powerful acquiring company has more control over the acquired business.